• Skip to primary navigation

 Ingredients

-• ½ cup cashews soaked or quick-boiled
+• ½ cup cashews, quick-boiled or soaked to soften

 • 1 Tablespoon apple cider vinegar